dorcastan/spring-planner/README.md

 ![Spring logo](./public/logo192.png)

-Spring is a web planner that can be used in place of paper journals.
+Spring is a web planner that aims to be a useful alternative to paper journals, particularly for students.
-It offers a flexible space for planning and organising that makes coordinating tasks simpler.
+It offers a flexible space for planning and organising, making it easier to coordinate tasks and deadlines.

 Spring is implemented using React and CSS.